danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## 2.2.
 Rapid prototyping, research, and experimentation

-In experimentation and hacking situations, development needs to be accessible to makers, and allow a short development time and quick results.
+In experimentation and hacking situations, development needs to be easily accessible, and allow a short development time and quick results.
 This means that the software and hardware should:

   - Let users prototype easily
   - Let users easily run and load simple applications
   - Let users easily set up networking
+  - Let users easily port third party libraries
   - Be highly customizable and updateable
   - Support a range of plug-in sensors and actuators
   - Be usable with or without different features, including networking